 MOi laid the foundation for its partnership with the European Commission by coordinating the 6-year MyOcean project series between 2009 and 2015.
 Funded under the EU’s Research and Innovation programmes FP7 and H2020, the MyOcean projects involved 60 European partners and set the pre-operational groundwork for what would evolve into the Copernicus Marine Service.

-In November 2014, the European Commission selected MOi to implement the Copernicus Marine Service and has been implementing and operating the Service on behalf of the EU since.
+In November 2014, the European Commission selected MOi to implement the Copernicus Marine Service, and MOi has been implementing and operating the Service on behalf of the EU since.

 As a key organisation in the Copernicus Programme, MOi joined EUMETSAT and European Centre for Medium-Range Weather Forecasts (ECMWF) in 2017 to develop the WEkEO Copernicus DIAS service and cloud computing platform.
 This provides a comprehensive portfolio of original Copernicus programme and Sentinel satellite data and information.